yasirkula/UnityNativeShare/README.md

 - *for iOS*: enter a **Photo Library Usage Description** in Xcode

 ![PhotoLibraryUsageDescription](iOSPhotoLibraryPermission.png)

+- *for iOS*: also enter a **Photo Library Additions Usage Description**, if exists (see: https://github.com/yasirkula/UnityNativeGallery/issues/3)

 - *for Android*: using a ContentProvider requires a small modification in AndroidManifest.
 If your project does not have an **AndroidManifest.xml** file located at **Assets/Plugins/Android**, you should copy Unity's default AndroidManifest.xml from *C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer* (it might be located in a subfolder, like '*Apk*') to *Assets/Plugins/Android* ([credit](http://answers.unity3d.com/questions/536095/how-to-write-an-androidmanifestxml-combining-diffe.html)).